1st Maine Cavalry Regiment: General Pope's Campaign

-On June 26, 1862, the very day the seven days fight before Richmond began, he forces under Banks, Fremont, and McDowell, which had been acting independently, were consolidated into one army, the Army of Virginia under Major General Pope's command.
-The 1st Maine was initially assigned to BGEN Duryée's 1st Brigade, BGEN Ricketts' 2nd Division of McDowell's III Corps of the Army of Virginia, but Pope stopped assigning cavalry regiments to brigades and formed them into brigades of four or five regiments assigned to a corps and reporting directly to the corps commander.
+On June 26, 1862, the very day the seven days fight before Richmond began, the forces under Banks, Fremont, and McDowell, which had been acting independently, were consolidated into one army, the Army of Virginia under Major General Pope's command.
+The 1st Maine was initially assigned to Brig.
+Gen. Duryée's 1st Brigade, Brig.
+Gen. Ricketts' 2nd Division of McDowell's III Corps of the Army of Virginia, but Pope stopped assigning cavalry regiments to brigades and formed them into brigades of four or five regiments assigned to a corps and reporting directly to the corps commander.
 The men of the 1st Maine saw this as an improvement in their use.

 The second half of July saw the local streams flooded by several heavy rainfalls.
-On July 18, MAJ Whitney commanding a squadron of Companies G, I, and K, started reconnaissance across the Rappahannock in a pelting rain storm.
+On July 18, Maj.
+Whitney commanding a squadron of Companies G, I, and K, started reconnaissance across the Rappahannock in a pelting rain storm.
 After a ride of fifteen miles the river was reached at 15:00, but it was too swollen to cross, so the patrol sheltered in some unoccupied houses at Rappahannock Station.
 With the river still impassable the next day, Whitney returned to camp that evening.
 His patrol found out from the pickets that all the streams in the vicinity were flooded, so much so that LT Cary and his squad from Company K, who had been relieved from picket on 18 July, could not get back to camp until the afternoon of the next day.

 The last ten days of July were filled with scouting to the Rapidan River and to Madison and the Rapidan River which the troopers of the 1st Maine always found picketed in strength by Stuart's cavalry.
-On July 22, the 1st Maine was detached from the brigade and sent with Rickett's 2nd Division to Waterloo Bridge to reinforce MGEN Shields, who was expecting an attack from Jackson.
+On July 22, the 1st Maine was detached from the brigade and sent with Rickett's 2nd Division to Waterloo Bridge to reinforce Maj.
+Gen. Shields, who was expecting an attack from Jackson.
 The regiment remained there scouting down to the Rapidan and west to Front Royal until August 5 when it marched to Culpeper Court House to rejoin Bayard's Brigade.
 (Note: Waterloo Bridge was the point where the Warrenton-Sperryville turnpike crossed the Upper Rappahannock.)

-Pope, meanwhile, had begun moving toward Richmond via Culpepper.
-General Robert E. Lee responded to Pope's dispositions by dispatching Major General Thomas J. "Stonewall" Jackson with 14,000 men to Gordonsville on July 13.
-Jackson was later reinforced with another 10,000 men by MGEN A.P.
+Pope, meanwhile, had begun moving toward Richmond via Culpepper.General Robert E. Lee responded to Pope's dispositions by dispatching Major General Thomas J. "Stonewall" Jackson with 14,000 men to Gordonsville on July 13.
+Jackson was later reinforced with another 10,000 men by Maj.
+Gen. A.P.
 Hill's division on July 27.
-On August 6, Pope moved south to capture the rail junction at Gordonsville, thereby relieving the pressure on MGEN McClellan's withdrawal from the Virginia Peninsula.
+On August 6, Pope moved south to capture the rail junction at Gordonsville, thereby relieving the pressure on Maj.
+Gen. McClellan's withdrawal from the Virginia Peninsula.
 The 1st Maine moved to Culpeper Court House and scouted the Rapidan.